Henry Bauld

 Henry Gibson Bauld (July 26, 1859 – February 3, 1948) was a merchant and political figure in Nova Scotia, Canada.
 He represented Halifax County in the Nova Scotia House of Assembly from 1916 to 1925 as a Liberal member.

 He was born in Halifax, the son of William Bauld and Emily Grey.
 In 1882, he married Margaret Edith Duncan.
-Bauld was a director of Halifax Fire Insurance Company and the Merchants' Bank of Halifax.
-He was also president of the Nova Scotia Home for Coloured Children in Preston.
-Bauld died in Halifax at the age of 88.
+Bauld was a director of Halifax Fire Insurance Company and the Merchants' Bank of Halifax (now Royal Bank of Canada).
+He was also president of the Nova Scotia Home for Colored Children in Preston.
+Bauld died in Halifax on February 3, 1948 at the age of 88.